Children 6 weeks to 18 months of age

 The building of a relationship between a child and caregiver is the foundation of quality care for infants.
-Selecting a primary caregiver for each child promotes the caring, one-on-one relationship that helps children thrive.
-A child develops trust as his/her primary caregiver learns to respond to his/her unique temperament, needs, and interests by being the one who almost always diapers him/her, feeds him/her, puts him/her to sleep, and communicates with his/her family.
-The child’s security deepens as his/her primary caregiver develops a positive relationship with his/her family and comes to know the family’s wishes for their child.
+The caregivers change from day to day to establish healthy trust and relationship building skills in our infants.
+A child develops trust as his/her daily caregiver learns to respond to his/her unique temperament, needs, and interests by being the one who appropriately responds to his/her needs.
+The child’s security deepens as his/her daily caregiver develops a positive relationship with his/her family and comes to know the family’s wishes for their child.
 This holistic relationship provides the security and trust that enables each child to become curious and competent explorers in the Montessori environment.

 Many childcare facilities group children according to vary narrow age ranges (often separated by as little as six months) and are moved to new rooms as often as four times before they turn three years of age.
 This strategy of constant shifting to new groups may disrupt the child’s developmental processes as he/she is required to shift attention from his/her own development to adjust to a new space.
 The mixed-age grouping in our Infant Program allows children to experience life in a consistent setting.
 Development proceeds without the interruption of moving, changing, and frequently adjusting during critical times of development.

-Our Infant Program promotes growth and development in following areas:
+Our Infant Program promotes growth and development in the following areas:

 Children listen intently and watch mouth movements from the time of birth.
 They gain understanding long before they can speak.
 Our Infants are immersed in oral language all around them.
 Caregivers talk to the children and explain what is happening throughout their day.
 As each child begins to experiment with their voice, imitating sounds, and saying a few words, caregivers will talk and listen to them.
 Language materials in the environment such as books, objects, and pictures for naming will further expand each child’s exposure to language.